reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 ## Creating the Spring Boot Application for Scheduling

 To work with some examples, let us first create a Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.5.4&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=jobscheduling&name=jobscheduling&description=Demo%20project%20for%20Schedulers%20in%20Spring%20Boot&packageName=io.pratik.jobscheduling), and then open the project in our favorite IDE.
-We have not added any dependencies to Maven `pom.xml` since scheduler is part of the core module of Spring framework.
+We have not added any dependencies to Maven `pom.xml` since the scheduler is part of the core module of the Spring framework.

 ## Enable Scheduling